Innovative Schools Summit

 These 3-to-4-day events provide an opportunity for counselors, teachers, administrators and other educators to learn about new insights and strategies for reaching and teaching students PK-12.

 The At-Risk & Struggling Students Conference focuses on evidence-based programs and strategies that educators can use to prevent dropouts and to help students experience success in school.
 More than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages skewed toward males, low-income and minority students).
 Millions more are considered at-risk because they exhibit ongoing disciplinary problems, impulsive behavior, truancy issues and have become frustrated or disengaged.
 The long-term cost of failing to engage these students is tremendous, since they are much less likely to transition successfully into adulthood and to achieve economic self-sufficiency.
-Attend the At-Risk & Struggling Students Conference as part of the Innovative Schools Summit Atlanta and San Antonio in 2019 to gain valuable insights and to explore practical ways to help this critical portion of your school’s population.
+Attend the At-Risk & Struggling Students Conference to gain valuable insights and to explore practical ways to help this critical portion of your school’s population.

 Recently in the United States, gender-based education research has focused much more on the learning, social outcomes, and schooling experiences of boys.
 Boys are more likely to be held back, suspended or expelled — or to drop out of school altogether.
-In 2019 the Boy Brains & Engagement Conference will be held as part of the Innovative Schools Summit Atlanta and will help educators understand and support the unique neurochemistry of the male brain, decrease dropouts, improve academic outcomes and encourage a post-secondary educational mindset.
+The Boy Brains & Engagement Conference will help educators understand and support the unique neurochemistry of the male brain, decrease dropouts, improve academic outcomes and encourage a post-secondary educational mindset.

-The Counseling Strategies & Resources will be held as part of the Innovative School Summit Orlando in 2019 and features best practices from educators and other professionals working with youth.
+The Counseling Strategies & Resources features best practices from educators and other professionals working with youth.
 Some programs will be research-tested, while others will be promising, innovative approaches created by practicing professionals to help them better connect with different types of students.

-The Girl Bullying & Empowerment Conference will be held as part of the Innovative Schools Summit Las Vegas in 2019 and brings focus to the problem of relational aggression among girls.
+The Girl Bullying & Empowerment Conference brings focus to the problem of relational aggression among girls.
 Quite naturally, many of the field-tested interventions presented at this unique gathering encourage friendship, sisterhood and building other types of supportive relationships – hence the added emphasis on female empowerment.

 This unique gathering will help counselors, principals, teachers, social workers and other professionals understand the latest research and field-tested strategies designed to address relational aggression and to build positive, supportive relationships among girls.

-The National Conference on Innovative Teaching Strategies will be held as part of the Innovative Schools Summit Atlanta and Las Vegas in 2019 and will assemble internationally recognized innovators together with practicing educators and consultants who are currently finding success with promising fresh approaches and research-based methodologies.
+The National Conference on Innovative Teaching Strategies will assemble internationally recognized innovators together with practicing educators and consultants who are currently finding success with promising fresh approaches and research-based methodologies.

 This 3-day conference will provide an opportunity for teachers, administrators and other educators to learn about new insights and strategies for reaching and teaching students (PreK-12).
 It will emphasize evidence-based and novel instructional practices from national-exemplary programs currently being used in schools.